 Kodachrome's spires are more "individual" and therefore almost more striking?
 It's just amazing to see such incredible spires and peaks rising out of the ground - some balanced precariously for thousands of years!?!

 Since this is a Utah State Park, the Federal Pass doesn't work there.
 Still worth visiting, no matter the price.
 Plus, the campground inside the park has great trails to various sites within Kodachrome itself.
-If the campground itself is full, you can probably get a cabin at Red Stone Cabins.
+If the campground itself is full, you can probably get a cabin at Bryce Canyon Villas, in Cannonville - on the way to Kodachrome.
 RVing Utah highly endorses Kodachrome as a must visit location.

 Grand Staircase Monument is a beautiful drive along Utah Rt 12 - An All American Highway!.
 Traveling east from Kodachrome becomes spectacular from milepost 69-70 on Rt 12.
 You'll come across a vista overlooking about 1,100,000 Acres of land!!!
 The roadway alone through here is incredible!